Why You Need a Homeschool Binder (And How to Set One Up in 5 Easy Steps) by PlanIt Homeschool

 • Field Trips

-Create labels for each category and slip them into your dividers, or write them directly onto the tabs.
+Create labels for each category and slip them into your dividers, or write them directly on the tabs.

-✨Pro tip: The clearer your sections are when you set it up, the easier your homeschool binder will be to use.
+✨Pro tip: Take a minute to think about this part.
+The clearer your sections are when you set it up, the easier your homeschool binder will be to use.

 Storing Centers in a Homeschool Binder